hres/cfg-classification-service/README.md

 ## Components and Features

-## How to Set up Eclipse Plugins

 ## Maven Build and Deployment

-To deploy the [cfg-classification-service], do the following:
+To deploy [cfg-classification-service], do the following:

 1. `cd ~/repositories`
 2. `git clone https://github.com/hres/cfg-classification-service.git`